-Next, add the eggs, vanilla bean paste, and flour mixture and form the dough into a ball.
+Next, add the eggs, vanilla bean paste, and flour mixture to form the dough into a ball.

 Roll, Cut, and Bake ‘Da Dough

-Now it’s time to throw some flour onto your work surface and kneed a bit.
+Now,, throw some flour onto your work surface and knead a bit.
 Then form the dough into a thick round disk.